Full Setup Guide

 1. Product Information

-Here, you can choose to show or hide product-related details in the quote form, such as: SKU, Vendor, Type, Barcode, etc.
+Here, you can choose to show or hide product-related details in the quote form, such as: SKU, Vendor, Type, Barcode, Offer price(allow buyer to enter their offer prices), etc.

 Simply check the box next to the type of information you want to display in the form.